axisgroup/design-process/2-Define/README.md

 shall interact with the users.
 Determining user scenarios would better help the team to design a truly usable and viable solution to the problem at hand.

-* User Stories
-A user story is a brief statement (1 or 2 sentences) regarding the requirement of the system from the end-user's perspective.

 * Task Analysis
 The team should perform detailed task analysis to clearly determine aspects of the business process that the design engagement aims to address.